You put in the hard work to earn the credit. Now let it work hard for you.

 Transfer Equivalency Estimator

 Use the Transfer Equivalency Estimator to get an estimate of how your previously earned credit hours may transfer to Mercer.
 This estimator tool is subject to revision as we continue to add new institutions and course equivalencies.
 The Transfer Equivalency Estimator does not provide a complete or official list of courses that will transfer to Mercer.
-If your institution is not listed but is regionally accredited, Mercer will likely accept transfer credit.
+If your institution is not listed but is accredited by an institutional accreditor recognized by the U.S. Department of Education, Mercer will likely accept transfer credit.